mgmarlow/knavehack/content/index.md

 PCs die when all of their slots are filled with wounds.
 Monsters and NPCs die at 0 HP.

+### Hazards and statuses

+**fire**: 1d6 direct damage per round.
+On fire: 2d6 direct damage per round.
+Immersed in lava: instant death.

+**drowning**: PCs can hold their breath for 30 seconds + 30 seconds for each point of `CON`.
+After this, they pass out and must pass a `CON` check every round or die.

+**freezing**: 1 direct damage per 10-minute turn unless the PC passes a `CON` check.

+**lightning**: 3d6 direct damage. falling: 1d6 direct damage per 10’ fallen.
+If at least three of the dice roll a 6, the PC is instantly killed.

+**thirst**: Each day without drinking water applies a -5 penalty to all checks.
+After three days, pass a `CON` check every day or die.
+Assume that the PCs are finding water to drink as they travel, unless they are in a very arid environment.

+**sleep deprivation**: For each day without sleep, apply -5 to all checks.
+After two days, make a `WIS` check every watch or pass out for three watches.

+**intoxication**: Make a `CON` check every hour that a PC drinks alcohol.
+If they fail, they become drunk and take -5 to all checks until the next day.
+If a creature fails the `CON` check two hours in a row, they pass out for two watches (8 hours).

 </section>

 <section>